GuyRo1/crawler-manager/readme.md

-# Express typescript template

-A starter express server project.
+# Crawler Manager

+Micro service for managing a crawling task. each tasks consists of a starting url, maximum depth and maximum number of urls.

 Built with :

-* typescript
-* express
-* cors
-* nodemon
+* Node
-* env
+* rabbitmq
-* concurrently
+* redis